burakayy7/blog/_posts/2024-07-14-arduino-hello-world.md

 }
 ```

-First, I declare three valriables to be used in the program:
+First, I declare three variables to be used in the program:
 ```cpp
 int ledPin = 8;
 String outputString = "Hello, World";